thhoanq/pqc-hw-sphincslet/README.md

-**Status**:
-Currently, only the implementation of SHAKE256 is publicly available in this repository.\
-The remaining parts of the SPHINCSLET codebase will be published soon.
-Stay tuned!
+**SPHINCSLET: An Area-Efficient Accelerator for the Full SPHINCS+ Digital Signature Algorithm**:
+This repository contains the rtl code for SPHINCSLET, an area-efficient hardware implementation of the SPHINCS+ digital signature algorithm.
+This work has been published at ACM Transactions on Embedded Computing Systems (TECS) 2025 and is available open access at https://dl.acm.org/doi/10.1145/3728469.

+**Configuration**:
+Please set the specific SLH-DSA parameter set and hash function in the setting.v file.

 **Citation**:
 If you use this work or find it helpful, please cite:\